jamieroche1987/Tic-Tac-Toe/README.md

   - Have a pop up message at the end of the game with a button feature to start a new game.

 ## UX/UI
+The game was created to show my knowledge of JAVASCRIPT including, HTML and CSS To provide users with a game that is easy to play and fun The user is able to interact with 2/3 clear buttons to play the game Any interactive buttons should be clear and obvious as to what they do

 Site Goals:

+To showcase my skills in JAVASCRIPT, HTML and CSS
+To provide users with an easy to play game
+To provide users with rules on how to play the game
+To make the game easily accessible

 ## USER STORIES
+As a user, I want to easily understand the main purpose of the game As a user, I want the game to be colourful and fun
+As a user, I want to see obvious and clear buttons to play the game As a user, I want to see a score board to see who wins the most games

 ## WIREFRAMES